csgeeek/farmworld/README.md

 Back-end is being tested on local machine using xampp.

-Here is a preview of my [project].
+Here is a preview of my project.

 ![Login Page](https://github.com/Yaswanth820/farmworld/blob/main/SC/login%20page.PNG)